 In those years the Ministry of Oil Industry was given a task to develop and extend foreign economic relations and to arrange the entry of the Soviet oil industry into the international market.

 “As an operative practical mechanism Zarubezhneft association carried out arrangement and coordination of development and performance of programs and projects for exploration and complex development of oil and gas fields abroad.
 Experience of work abroad influenced the increase of the domestic oil production technologies, competitiveness of engineering production and services”.
 (Eugene I. OSADCHUK, first head of Zarubezhneft association).

-With participation of Zarubezhneft a number of key oil and gas industry facilities have been built in Iraq, including the realization of North Rumaila development of phases I, II and III, construction of Lukheis and Nahr Ben Umr fields, water injection facilities installations at North Rumaila field, development of the first phase of West Kurna oil field and a number of wells in Southern Iraq have been drilled.
+With participation of Zarubezhneft a number of key oil and gas industry facilities have been built in Iraq, including the implementation of North Rumaila Phases I, II and III development, construction of Lukheis and Nahr Ben Umr fields, water injection facilities installations at North Rumaila field, development of the first phase of West Kurna oil field and a number of wells drilled in Southern Iraq.
 Cooperation with Iraq lasted for 35 years but due to the commencement of warfare the work in this country has been suspended.

 For more than 35 years Zarubezhneft also cooperated with Syrian oil companies.
 National oil and gas complex Rumeilan commissioned with the assistance of Zarubezhneft was an initial basis for the establishment and development of the Syrian oil industry.
 The experts of Zarubezhneft have constructed and commissioned Hasseke and Jebissi oil field and prepared documentation for the development of Suedia, Rumeilan, Karachok and Alian fields.